korupso/OVinder/documents/sleep-reports.md

 > ### 5/5
 > Despite not feeling well yesterday, I fell asleep quite quickly.
 > I also did not really have any problems waking up today.
 > I even went to the trainstation a little too early, but that's not really an issue I guess.

+> ## 28.07.2020
+> ### 4.5/5
+> It was rather late, when I fell asleep yesterday.
+> But I woke up pretty easily today and was able to really focus on work this morning.